agusscript/rock-paper-scissors/Readme.md

-# The Odin Project - Foundations Course - Rock Paper Scissors solution
+# Rock Paper Scissors game

 This is a solution to the  [Rock Paper Scissors](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).
 The Odin Project provides a free open source coding curriculum that can be taken entirely online.